There is something unique about white dog breeds.

 White Fluffy Dog Breeds

-Although this breed may look like a giant teddy bear, the Chow Chow is far too independent and proud for cuddles on the sofa.
+Although this breed may look like a giant teddy bear, and let’s face it, she’s one of the cutest of the fluffy white dogs, the Chow Chow is far too independent and proud for cuddles on the sofa with any Tom, Dick or Harry.

 She is fiercely loyal to the right owner but tends to be aloof – not dissimilar to the nature of a cat.